Aims of this Policy

 In some circumstances we may anonymise your personal information so that it can no longer be associated with you, in which case we may use such information without further notice to you.
 Once you are no longer an employee, worker or contractor of the Company we will retain and securely destroy your personal information in accordance with applicable laws and regulations.

-Rubicon Interiors may periodically issue promotional material such as news flashes, information surveys, questionnaires, relevant case studies or other information that we believe may be of interest to you.
+Rubicon Commercial may periodically issue promotional material such as news flashes, information surveys, questionnaires, relevant case studies or other information that we believe may be of interest to you.

 Contact with you may be made via email, mobile phone, text message, business landline or through postal services.
 Promotional material may be sent via the email address that you have provided us with.